WooCommerce Cart or Checkout Broken? What to Check First

 Shipping, tax, and totals logic problems

 Sometimes the cart or checkout is broken because a shipping rule, tax configuration, or totals-related plugin interrupts the flow before payment is even reached.
+If the issue is tied to missing shipping methods, wrong tax, or inconsistent totals, see the guide on shipping or tax not working in WooCommerce.

 What to check first when WooCommerce cart or checkout is broken